mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 ## Department Bonding
 I tried to attend every student-faculty and all-department event I could (especially if they weren’t around exam season!).
 For some events, there weren’t obligations to stay for the entire period of each event, so I navigated my attendance accordingly.
-> I do think networking is extremely important and sometimes undervalued, so I wanted to meet all the professors and students I could to begin laying the foundation for friendships and collaborations in the future!
+> I think networking is extremely important and sometimes undervalued in PhD programs.
+I strove to meet all the professors and students I could to begin laying the foundation for friendships and collaborations in the future!

 I also just found everyone so interesting, so I was very excited to get to know everyone better (inside and outside of academia).
 Meeting upper year students was also really lovely because I now have friends going into the next year and can call on them for advice.

 Below are some of the opportunities we had to bond with other students/faculty in the department:
 <ul>
-  <li> <b>Department parties:</b> The economics department hosted two main department-level events: a welcome party in the Fall and a spring party towards the end of the year.
+  <li> <u><b>Department parties:</b></u> The economics department hosted two main department-level events: a welcome party in the Fall and a spring party towards the end of the year.
 I really enjoyed meeting some professors and students from other years in the program. </li>
-  <li> <b>Coffee-Donut-Bagel:</b> The Graduate Students Association representatives from the economics department would host bi-quarterly morning events in which we could have breakfast and mingle with students and faculty.
+  <li> <u><b>Coffee-Donut-Bagel:</b></u> The Graduate Students Association representatives from the economics department would host bi-quarterly morning events in which we could have breakfast and mingle with students and faculty.
 Some were for students and faculty, and some were for just students.
 I enjoyed attending these to meet new upper year students and begin to hear about what some professors are interested in researching and doing for fun! </li>
-  <li> <b>ARE-crossover events:</b> One of my fields of interest is development economics, so I actually was very excited about these crossover events as I knew I would interact with the ARE department in the future.
+  <li> <u><b>ARE-crossover events:</b></u> One of my fields of interest is development economics, so I actually was very excited about these crossover events as I knew I would interact with the ARE department in the future.
 We had two such events: one was a soccer tournament (the Cournot Cup) and the other was a bowling tournament. </li>
-  <li> <b>Department IM sports:</b> I did not participate in any intramural sports, but I know that many people enjoyed playing on intramural sports teams with faculty and students across different years.
+  <li> <u><b>Department IM sports:</b></u> I did not participate in any intramural sports, but I know that many people enjoyed playing on intramural sports teams with faculty and students across different years.
 Our Economics department IM Soccer team even won last year! </li>
-  <li> <b>Holidays:</b> I tried to celebrate holidays with other people across all years.
+  <li> <u><b>Holidays:</b></u> I tried to celebrate holidays with other people across all years.
 I specifically enjoyed celebrating Diwali and Lunar New Year with friends.
 Although I traveled during Thanksgiving, Winter break, and Spring break, I still was able to have some meals with other students at the beginning/tail-end of these breaks, and I know that people who stayed in Davis set up chats to meet up with each other. </li>
-  <li> <b>Camping trips (UC Davis specific):</b> Every year, students in the economics department host a camping trip in Lake Tahoe.
+  <li> <u><b>Camping trips (UC Davis specific):</b></u> Every year, students in the economics department host a camping trip in Lake Tahoe.
 This was honestly one of the first ways I came to know some upper year students, who I later spent time with.
 There were other impromptu trips planned and mass-emails were sent out whenever someone had booked a campsite and had openings for others to join. </li>
 </ul>

 <div class="row mt-3">